sc0v0ne/LearnAI/tips/ml_tips.md

 <!-- MarkdownTOC -->

 - Avoid Using Different Library Versions
-- What aspect ratio to use for line plots?
+- What aspect ratio to use for line plots
   - Calculating the aspect ratio
   - Best practices
-- Run ML model training/evaluation with TMUX
 - Watch your training and GPU resources
-- Testing the online inference models
-  - A/B test
-- Monitoring the model
 - References

 <!-- /MarkdownTOC -->